Constitutional statement

 It operates upon representations of reality.

-Measurements, observations, coordinate systems, equations, state spaces, logical systems, computational models and conceptual frameworks are all representational objects through which reality is approached.
+Measurements, observations, coordinate systems, equations, state spaces, logical systems, computational models and conceptual frameworks are representational objects through which scientific frameworks approach reality.
+Computation does not operate directly upon reality, but upon explicitly instantiated representational states whose constitutional identity, provenance and admissibility govern the validity of subsequent computational operations.

 Consequently, improvements in scientific understanding need not arise solely through new observations or new mathematics.
 They may also arise through improvements in the governance of representation itself.